 A Level Economics is the study of how resources are allocated and how economic theories have an enormous impact on society.
-For example, the decisions past and present of the Greek Government have led to serious social unrest and doubts about the future of the Euro.
+For example, the decisions past and present of the UK government have led to poor macroeconomic performance and negative economic growth.
 In addition to these macroeconomic issues, the subject considers simple decisions by firms such as whether or not to raise their prices.
 The subject is highly respected by universities as it offers students the opportunity to improve their analytical and evaluative skills and helps them develop an ability to work with Mathematics and to show excellent written analysis.

 A Level Economics can complement any subject at A Level.
 It works well with Science courses as it uses similar processes but adds sophisticated analytical skills to your essay writing technique.
 It also works well with Humanities like History but develops a more scientific approach.
 Economics could also be a good fourth subject for a student trying to build a broad portfolio of subjects.

 If you think that you might want to continue to study Economics at university, you will almost certainly need to take Mathematics at A level.
 For the most selective courses Further Mathematics is desirable.